 Ca’n Miquel is one of the youngest emblematic stores.
 And yet, now in its third generation, it has a remarkable tradition of ice cream making in Palma.
 Excellent quality, local and seasonal ingredients and a wide range of flavors.
 Homemade daily from fresh fruit.
 Adding nothing but love and a a little bit of sugar.
 You’ll taste the difference.

 La Industrial is a dream for young and old.
 Just looking into the shop window under the characteristic green neon sign is like stepping back in time.
 Who didn’t press their nose against the window of a toy store as a child?
-Lovers of traditional toys, board games and dolls will be delighted with the selection and presentation of childrens’ treasures.
+Lovers of traditional toys, board games and dolls will be delighted with the wonderful presentation of childrens’ treasures.

 La Pajarita embodies the emblematic store in Palma like no other.
 In fact, it is even two stores, albeit right next to each other and in the same historic design.
 In the premises of the current charcutería the grocery shop was founded in 1872.
 This is where you get typical savory delicacies.
 The handmade sweets are now offered in La Pajarita Bomboneria.